 Together, the Office of the Attorney General and CVTF provide comprehensive statewide training aimed at preventing child abuse.
 For additional information regarding an upcoming child abuse prevention training in your area, please visit the

 Training workshops equip law enforcement officers, prosecutors, parents, students, and child advocates to recognize the signs of abuse and trafficking and to step in and stop it.
 To learn more about the fund and how to make a donation please visit the

 In October 2020, Attorney General Cameron released a Child Abuse Prosecution Toolkit to equip Kentucky prosecutors with best practices and

 resources to navigate the complexities of investigating and prosecuting child abuse cases.

 Shielding Children from Online Predators

-Cybercrime investigators employed by the Office of the Attorney General investigate individuals who possess and distribute child pornography as well as those who solicit minors for sex online.
+The Attorney General's Cybercrimes Unit investigates individuals who possess and distribute child pornography as well as those who solicit minors for sex online.
 Investigators also assist with the forensic review of technology on local human trafficking cases.

 To assist parents in protecting their children from online predators, the Attorney General's Office has developed a Cyber Safe Kentucky tipsheet.

 Missing and Exploited Children

 Attorney General Cameron's Office of Trafficking and Abuse Prevention and Prosecution works with local law enforcement to help find Kentucky's missing and exploited children.
 If you see a missing child or suspect a child is being exploited, contact the National Center for Missing & Exploited Children by calling 1-800-843-5678 or file a cyber tip report online.